kumbulanit/t-sql/tech company/untitled/Comprehensive_Beginner_Exercise_Answer_Key_Part2.md

     SELECT
         d.DepartmentID,
         COUNT(DISTINCT p.ProjectID) as ActiveProjects,
-        SUM(p.Budget) as TotalProjectBudget,
+        SUM(p.d.Budget) as TotalProjectBudget,
-        AVG(p.Budget) as AvgProjectBudget,
+        AVG(p.d.Budget) as AvgProjectBudget,
-        COUNT(CASE WHEN p.Status = 'Completed' THEN 1 END) as CompletedProjects,
+        COUNT(CASE WHEN p.IsActive = 'Completed' THEN 1 END) as CompletedProjects,
-        COUNT(CASE WHEN p.Status = 'Active' THEN 1 END) as CurrentActiveProjects,
+        COUNT(CASE WHEN p.IsActive = 'Active' THEN 1 END) as CurrentActiveProjects,
-        COUNT(CASE WHEN p.Status = 'On Hold' THEN 1 END) as ProjectsOnHold
+        COUNT(CASE WHEN p.IsActive = 'On Hold' THEN 1 END) as ProjectsOnHold
     FROM Departments d
-        LEFT JOIN Employees e ON d.DepartmentID = e.DepartmentID
+        LEFT JOIN Employees e ON d.DepartmentID = e.d.DepartmentID
-        LEFT JOIN EmployeeProjects ep ON e.EmployeeID = ep.EmployeeID
+        LEFT JOIN EmployeeProjects ep ON e.EmployeeID = ep.e.EmployeeID
         LEFT JOIN Projects p ON ep.ProjectID = p.ProjectID
     GROUP BY d.DepartmentID
 )